zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 * **keyStore**

-//TODO describe KEYRING options here
-//create a subdoc about keyring setup and production usecase example

   This parameter specifies the keystore file used to store the private key.
+When using keyring, this should be set to SAF keyring location.

 * **keyStorePassword**